 Dwelling unit.
 A dwelling unit includes a house, apartment, condominium, mobile home, boat, vacation home, or similar property.
 It also includes all structures or other property belonging to the dwelling unit.
 A dwelling unit has basic living accommodations, such as sleeping space, a toilet, and cooking facilities.

-A dwelling unit does not include property (or part of the property) used solely as a hotel, motel, inn, or similar establishment.
-Property is used solely as a hotel, motel, inn, or similar establishment if it is regularly available for occupancy by paying customers and is not used by an owner as a home during the year.
+A dwelling unit doesn't include property (or part of the property) used solely as a hotel, motel, inn, or similar establishment.
+Property is used solely as a hotel, motel, inn, or similar establishment if it is regularly available for occupancy by paying customers and isn't used by an owner as a home during the year.

 Dwelling Unit Used as Home

 If you use a dwelling unit for both rental and personal purposes, the tax treatment of the rental expenses you figured earlier under Dividing Expenses and rental income depends on whether you are considered to be using the dwelling unit as a home.

 You use a dwelling unit as a home during the tax year if you use it for personal purposes more than the greater of: